Koushikjha/temporal-chat-architecture/README.md

 - **Chat versioning problem** — The core challenge this entire lifecycle architecture exists to solve.
 In naive chat systems, there is no concept of conversation versions.
 A user who deletes and rejoins sees all historical messages with no way to gate visibility.
 There is no record of the gap.
 Time-travel is impossible because there is no temporal record of participation.
 This was solved by introducing `ConversationLifecycle` and `ParticipantLifecycle` as first-class entities — making participation a time-windowed record rather than a boolean membership flag.
 Every other feature in this module flows from this single architectural decision.

+- **Time-jumping conversation lifecycle vs user presence window** — Multiple `ConversationLifecycle` can exist for the same pair key across years, but user participation is not continuous.
+Early logic checked only `conversationId`, causing old messages to leak into restored chats and breaking visibility rules.
+This was fixed by making `ParticipantLifecycle (joinedAt → leftAt)` the sole authority for message visibility, turning it into the temporal gatekeeper for queries, receipts, restore logic, and chat list construction.
+This separation clearly distinguishes conversation existence from user presence within that conversation over time.

+- **Lazy private conversation creation caused duplicate threads** — Using a missing conversationId from the client as a signal to create a chat led to multiple conversations for the same user pair due to race conditions and retries.
+The solution was to always resolve by pair key on the server at message-send time, creating a conversation only if none exists.
+This centralized responsibility, enforced the `(type, pair_key)` uniqueness rule, prevented fragmented histories, and ensured all lifecycles and message visibility map back to a single, consistent conversation timeline.

 *(More problems will be documented as the system evolves)*

 ---